ImmersiveRPG/GodotAsyncLoader/README.md

 # Instance the scene asynchronously and fire the callback with it
 AsyncLoader.instance_async_with_cb(scene_path : String, cb : FuncRef, data := {}, has_priority := false) -> void

-# Instance the scene synchronously and add it to the target
+# Instance the scene synchronously and return it
-AsyncLoader.instance_sync(target : Node, scene_path : String) -> Node
+AsyncLoader.instance_sync(scene_path : String) -> Node

 # Just like self.get_tree().change_scene, but it loads the scene asynchronously instead of synchronously
 AsyncLoader.change_scene(scene_path : String) -> void